All Other Providers

 Effective Oct.
 1, 2021, we began reimbursing our in-network providers for administering this treatment to our Commercial members, per their BlueCross provider agreements.
 Effective Jan.
 1, 2022, we also began reimbursing our in-network Medicare Advantage and BlueCare Plus providers for administering this treatment, per their BlueCross agreements.
 To find the most current listing of monoclonal antibody treatments, please visit CMS.gov.

-If you have claims that have been processed any differently, please contact the Provider Service line at 1-800-924-7141 for assistance.
+In addition, since the PHE ended, we no longer require the CS modifier for COVID-related claims.
+If you have questions, please contact the Provider Service line at 1-800-924-7141 for assistance.

 Yes.
 Testing guidelines for these circumstances are outlined below: